Real Life (1979 film): Plot

-After countless testing, two families are declared "perfect": the Feltons and the Yeagers.
-Brooks tells the audience that the Feltons are the clear pick because they live in Wisconsin and the Yeagers live in Arizona.
-The studio picks the Yeagers.

-The Yeagers are sent on vacation and filming starts as soon as they arrive back at the airport, causing immediate nervousness in the family.
+The Yeagers are sent on vacation and filming starts as they arrive back at the airport, causing immediate nervousness in the family.
 Brooks takes an hour off to do antiquing while the Yeagers have pizza and argue about rules at the dinner table.
 The father, Warren, makes a few unsympathetic remarks and ends up eating alone.

 Doctors Howard Hill and Ted Cleary are there to observe the project's integrity and progress.
-Cleary does not appreciate Brooks' intrusive method of constantly filming the family, worrying that their hold of reality is being threatened.
+Cleary does not appreciate Brooks' intrusive method of constantly filming the family, worrying that their hold on reality is being threatened.